 - I don’t need to get out of bed to feed baby… to a second time mum who chases a toddler all day, those extra few minutes every feed will make all the difference ✔️

-Obviously there are many more advantages to this cot and much more to say, so here is my full review below, but these are my first thoughts and reasons why I think this bedside crib is brilliant.
+Obviously there are many more advantages to this bedside crib and much more to say, so here is my full review below, but these are my first thoughts and reasons why I think this bedside crib is brilliant.
 I will update this once Baby arrives as well.

 Chicco Next2Me Dream review

-I absolutely love how many features this crib crams in.
-So many useful things that only a second time mum would appreciate in my case!
+I absolutely love how many features this bedside crib crams in.
+So many useful things that only a second time mum would appreciate.
 I was very practical with Toddler H, thinking why would soft side with mesh be better than bars, why would rocking really help baby will sleep fine, and tilting – why, just why why why?!

 Well I now know that Toddler H very quickly started banging her arms on the sides of said hard sided crib, and putting her arms through getting stuck once she was in a sleeping bag instead of a swaddle.
 All babies are different, H did sleep well, but at times rocking the crib would have been much less work!
 And, the tilting, well having had a reflux baby and piling umpteen books under one end of the crib to raise one end, spending hours researching expensive wedges and raisers, a crib that just allows you to adjust one end at the click of a button (one handed!) would have been so nice.

-I also have to mention that this crib is slightly wider than many standard cribs and it was the width that had limited H’s time in her crib as she was walking her arms off the sides and we thought trying to grab he sides and potentially pull herself up.
+I also have to mention that the Chicco Next 2 Me bedside crib is slightly wider than many standard cribs and it was the width that had limited H’s time in her crib as she was walking her arms off the sides and we thought trying to grab he sides and potentially pull herself up.
 Now maybe it’s second baby syndrome and thinking I’ll try to relish it all, cling onto my baby, but if I can keep baby in our room longer and prolong that move, I’m for it!

 I also love that it adjusts quite high, as if we don’t use it in side sleeping mode, at its highest height I can see baby at the end of our bed or beside me easier than in a standard crib which would would be lower than our mattress.